accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

   9. Watch the presentation level ([example: beginner](https://www.openstack.org/summit/austin-2016/summit-schedule/events/7118)).
 Choose your fits.

   10. Don't forget #vBrownBag videos ([link](https://www.youtube.com/channel/UCaZf13iWhwnBdpIkrEmHLbA), search "austin").
-They are 15min each, but usually very inspiring. #vBrownBag is not part of Openstack Foundation; AFAIK it is a horizontal organization that borrows slots in all sorts of summits.
+They are 15min each, but usually very inspiring. #vBrownBag is not part of Openstack Foundation; AFAIK it is a horizontal organization that borrows slots in all sorts of summits/conferences.

   11. Checkout the Design Summit ([link](https://wiki.openstack.org/wiki/Design_Summit/Newton/Etherpads)).
 This is where the next version Openstack (Newton) features are being discussed and planned.
 Wish there was video.
 The Etherpads content are pretty condensed, while the best way to understand what core developers have said is to attend on-site.